Illinois State Debt Overview (as of late 2025)

 Illinois faces one of the highest state debt burdens in the U.S., driven primarily by unfunded pension liabilities (the largest in the nation), alongside bonded debt and other long-term obligations.
 While the state has made progress reducing its bonded debt and bill backlog over the past decade, total liabilities remain massive—$223 billion for state government alone at the end of FY2023 (latest comprehensive data), or about $17,500 per resident (3rd highest nationally).
 This excludes local government debt.
 Per Grok.

 The current IL state budget for the next year is $55B, which includes some provisions for dealing with the massive level of debt accumulated over the past three decades plus under the political leadership of both parties.
-Pensions consume 25% of the state budget, and will continue or increase in future budget years.
+Pensions consume 25% of the IL state budget now, and will continue or increase at that level in future budget years.

 Illinois Local Government Debt Overview (FY2023 Latest Comprehensive Data, as of Oct 2025)